Skip to main content

 Automatic validation

-• Rules with an operator of "between" or "notBetween" will be deemed invalid if the rule's value is neither an array with length of at least two (value.length >= 2) nor a string with at least one comma that isn't the first or last character (value.split(',').length >= 2, and neither element is an empty string).
+• Rules with "between" or "notBetween" operators are invalid if the value is neither an array with at least two elements (value.length >= 2) nor a string with at least one comma not at the first or last position (value.split(',').length >= 2, and neither element is empty).